ztachip/ztachip/README.md

 **An open-source AI accelerator for edge devices — computer vision and AI inference, including state-of-the-art LLM/VLM models, on a low-cost FPGA or a custom ASIC**

-ztachip is an AI accelerator you can build yourself.
-Attach a camera and a VGA display to an Artix-7 development board, load the image, and it runs real
-workloads: edge detection, optical flow, motion detection and colour conversion, TensorFlow models, and large vision/language models generating text locally, with nothing sent to a server.

-An FPGA is where you start, not where you have to stop.
-The design is easy to port, so the same hardware and software stack can go into a custom **ASIC**, a larger FPGA, or an SoC alongside your own logic.
+ztachip is an AI accelerator you build into your own hardware, targeting **FPGAs** and **ASICs**.
+An FPGA is where most people start: attach a camera and a VGA display to a low-cost Artix-7 development board, load the image, and it runs real workloads — edge detection, optical flow, motion detection and colour conversion, TensorFlow models, and large vision/language models, with nothing sent to a server.
+For more advanced users with more resources, the same design is easy to port into a **custom ASIC**, a larger FPGA, or an SoC alongside your own logic.

 What makes it interesting is efficiency rather than peak speed.
-AI inference at the edge is limited by memory bandwidth, not compute — the cores spend most of their time waiting for model weights to arrive from memory. ztachip is built around moving that data well, which is what *data-aware* means in practice.
-It is **3.5× more efficient than a Raspberry Pi 5** in how well it uses the memory bandwidth available to it, and it runs vision and AI workloads **20–50× faster** than the same RISC-V processor without it.
+Modern AI inference with LLM/VLM at the edge is limited by memory bandwidth, not compute — the cores spend most of their time waiting for model weights to arrive from memory. ztachip is built around moving that data well, which is what *data-aware* means in practice.
+It is **3.5× more efficient than a Raspberry Pi 5** in how well it uses the memory bandwidth available to it.

 It is also general-purpose within its domain.
 Most accelerators handle one narrow class of workload; ztachip runs classical computer vision, neural-network inference and transformer models on the same hardware, through the same programming model.

 It is easy to program and use.
-A few lines of MicroPython are enough to run a vision or LLM workload on it — no hardware knowledge required, just Python.
+A few lines of MicroPython are enough to run vision or state-of-the-art AI on it — no hardware knowledge required, just Python.

 Everything is open source under the Apache 2.0 license — RTL, compiler, software stack and demos.